 - Only in It for the Money: Tend not to work well together without profit being involved; Sirleck has to have a bonus for the whole group surviving to prevent his mercs from backstabbing each other.

-- Shapeshifter Default Form: Aberration have a monstrous form.
-However, while several choose to always remain in their monster form, others have shown to only turn into their aberration form when using their powers.
+- Shapeshifter Default Form: Most aberrations have both a monstrous form, and a more human form.
+However, while several choose to always remain in their monster form, others have been shown to only turn into their aberrant selves when using their powers.

 - Was Once a Man: They're all former humans who became monsters.